NEQTO Docs

 NameTypeM/OSummaryNote

+cmdstring, ArraymandatorySpecify the command execution path in string.
 If command arguments are required, specify them separated by spaces after the command execution path.
-If a string containing a space character is to be treated as a single argument, enclose the target string range in single ' or double " quotes.
+If a string containing a space character is to be treated as a single argument, enclose the target string range in single quote ' or double quote ".
+The maximum number of command characters is 4095 bytes and the maximum number of command argument including command execution path is 32.

 Using redirects or pipes to execute multiple commands in combination is not supported.